 Once you decide on a DSLR, you have one more choice to make—buy the kit, or camera body only?
 Most beginners buy a DSLR camera with a kit lens.
 Kit lenses are great because they often cover the most common zoom range, usually 18mm to 55mm.
 They’re inexpensive and a good way to get started in photography.

 When you buy your first Best Entry-Level DSLRs or mirrorless camera, you’re buying into a camera system.
 A camera isn’t just the body, it’s a whole ecosystem of lenses and accessories that are specific to that body (or, at least, that manufacturer).
 So it pays to do your homework and invest in lenses that you can keep using, even as and when you outgrow the original body.
-Our list for the best beginner DSLR cameras 2020: 10 cheap DSLRs for new photographers.
+Our list for the best beginner DSLR cameras 2022: 10 cheap DSLRs for new photographers.
 Visit our blog post for reviews, comparison posts and get discount codes to save your budget!

 The Best Canon Cameras for Beginners